 “Are we there yet?” may be Baby’s line in long car trips a few years down the road, but for now, it may be your turn to be a little impatient.
-Baby is growing so fast – some days it may feel like too fast – but there are still some milestones that she always seems to be getting close to without quite reaching.
-Is she ready to sleep through the night yet?
-Is she finished being a picky eater?
-Has she got enough self-control to not throw a tantrum if she starts to go into meltdown-mode mid-shopping trip?
+Baby is growing so fast – some days it may feel like too fast – but there are still some milestones that they always seem to be getting close to without quite reaching.
+Is they ready to sleep through the night yet?
+Is they finished being a picky eater?
+Has they got enough self-control to not throw a tantrum if they start to go into meltdown-mode mid-shopping trip?

-Unfortunately, the answer to the last question is probably still, “no,” but she’ll get there!
+Unfortunately, the answer to the last question is probably still, “no,” but they'll get there!
 The development of self-control is a long, bumpy ride.
-Baby is in the driver’s seat for this one, but she’s lucky enough to have you navigating for her as she works on the skills she will need to grow into a self-controlled child and adult.
-It may not look like it, but she’s well on her way!
+Baby is in the driver’s seat for this one, but they're lucky enough to have you navigating for them as they work on the skills they will need to grow into a self-controlled child and adult.
+It may not look like it, but they're well on their way!

 Types of self-control